SakshamKapoor2911/MedInsight/README.md

 **Problem:** Identifying urgent medical cases in real time and triggering appropriate alerts.
 **Solution:** Dedicated microservice for emergency detection, with real-time notification integration.

-### Challenge 3: Data Privacy & Security
+### Challenge 3: Scalable & Decoupled Microservices
-**Problem:** Ensuring sensitive health data is protected and compliant with regulations.
+**Problem:** Ensuring the system can handle load and that services can be developed and deployed independently.
-**Solution:** Secure authentication, encrypted storage, and strict access controls throughout the stack.
+**Solution:** A Go-based API gateway communicates with the Python AI service asynchronously via a managed message queue (Google Pub/Sub), creating a resilient and scalable architecture.

 ## 📋 Prerequisites

 - Go 1.22+
 - Python 3.10+
-- Node.js 18+
+- Node.js 18+ (with Angular CLI)
 - MongoDB (local or Atlas)
 - `GEMINI_API_KEY` (Google Gemini)
 - `PERPLEXITY_API_KEY` (Perplexity)